openstack-archive/tripleo-incubator/notes.md

 * Create and start your bootstrap VM.
 This script invokes diskimage-builder with suitable paths and options to create and start a VM that contains an all-in-one OpenStack cloud with the baremetal driver enabled, and preconfigures it for a development environment.
-It will also copy the 'base.qcow2' image into the VM and pre-load it into Glance.

         cd $TRIPLEO_ROOT/tripleo-image-elements/elements/boot-stack
         sed -i "s/\"virtual_power_user\": \"stack\",/\"virtual_power_user\": \"`whoami`\",/" config.json